IsuruFerna/BE_Django-FoodRecipes/README.md

 # Django DRF Recipes API Documentation

-This is a Python Docker backend project for a food recipe app.
+This is a Python Django backend project for a food recipe app.
 Users can register and manage recipes and categories.
 Below is a detailed explanation of the API functionality, along with instructions on how to set up and use the application.

 ---